-The City proposes to designate the RPA #1 under the powers granted to it by virtue of its previous adoption of the RPLA pursuant to the Illinois Jobs Recovery Law, as defined herein.
+The City proposes to designate the RPA #3 under the powers granted to it by virtue of its previous adoption of the RPLA pursuant to the Illinois Jobs Recovery Law, as defined herein.
 Through the ordinances adopted by the City, the RPLA has been found to suffer from lack of economic growth because it has not been subject to development through investment by private enterprises and is not reasonably anticipated to be redeveloped but for the City's the adoption of the RPLA Plan and Project, and its proposed use of public financing for such purposes as infrastructure improvements, job training, land acquisition and interest cost write down.
 Although the City has formally put in place the RPLA for this propose, such designation does not grant the City direct authority to utilize tax incrementing financing to promote such redevelopment activities.
 The use of tax increment financing is only permitted via the designation of the RPAs that the City is authorized to establish under the RPLA authority.
-Thus, the City has prepared the RPA #1 Plan and Project for designation as a means to put into place the ability to derive tax increment financing benefits for actual use in meeting the goals and objectives for increased industrial growth within the RPLA.
+Thus, the City has prepared the RPA #3 Plan and Project for designation as a means to put into place the ability to derive tax increment financing benefits for actual use in meeting the goals and objectives for increased industrial growth within the RPLA.

-It is anticipated that the establishment of the RPA #1 will help to both create and fill a market need for industrial, office research and distribution space in the City.
+It is anticipated that the establishment of the RPA #3 will help to both create and fill a market need for industrial, office research and distribution space in the City.
 Anticipated users include, but are not limited to, firms engaged in distribution, packaging and repackaging, manufacturing, and warehousing of products for both the national and international marketplace.
-The RPA #1 will ultimately include modern structures that will serve the needs of industrial-related businesses in an efficient, cost-effective manner in conformance with the economic development goals and objectives of the City of Rockford.
+The RPA #3 will ultimately include modern structures that will serve the needs of industrial-related businesses in an efficient, cost-effective manner in conformance with the economic development goals and objectives of the City of Rockford.

-Through this RPA #1, the City will serve as the central force for marshaling the assets and energies of the private sector for a unified, cooperative public-private redevelopment effort.
-Ultimately, the implementation of the Plan and Project #1 will benefit the City and all the taxing districts that encompass the RPA #1 by significantly expanding the tax base, retaining existing businesses, and creating new employment opportunities as a result of new private development in the RPA #1.
+Through this RPA #3, the City will serve as the central force for marshaling the assets and energies of the private sector for a unified, cooperative public-private redevelopment effort.
+Ultimately, the implementation of the Plan and Project #3 will benefit the City and all the taxing districts that encompass the RPA #3 by significantly expanding the tax base, retaining existing businesses, and creating new employment opportunities as a result of new private development in the RPA #3.

-C. The Designation of the Rockford Global TradePark Industrial Redevelopment Planning Area and RPA #1

-The City has qualified the entire RPLA, through its establishment under Law, as an Industrial Park Conservation Area.
-The City has therefore been granted the authority under the Law to proceed with the designation of the RPA #1, and is not required to seek any additional authority under the Law to do so.
-This is because each sub-area with the RPLA that the City selects to designate as a RPA has been pre-qualified under this standard in the Law and that allows the City to designate any or all such areas as TIF Districts at any time within a 5-year period that started on March 15, 2004.
+C. The Designation of the Rockford Global TradePark Industrial Redevelopment Planning Area and RPA #3 that the City selects to designate as a RPA has been pre-qualified under this standard in the Law and that allows the City to designate any or all such areas as TIF Districts at any time within a 5-year period that started on March 15, 2004.
 Section 65 ILCS 5/11-74.6-10)(e) defines an Industrial Park Conservation Area (an "IPCA") as follows: